skiadas/DataWranglingCourse/notes/databases_orm.md

     # And we talk about the relationship:
     favoriteCourse = relationship("Course", back_populates="favoritedBy")
 ```
+So there are two parts to the definition:

+- Making sure you have the appropriate foreign keys set up.
+- Using the `relationship` method to create the actual relationship variables.
+If you want the relationship to be bidirectional, then you need to define the variables on both sides, like we did above with the `favoritedBy` and `favoriteCourse` variables.

 We can then access a student's favorite course by doing for example:
 ```python
 alan.favoriteCourse